sapegin/PEW/Readme.md

-# Photoshop Export Workflow.
-Simple Photoshop scripts for file saving automation
+# Photoshop Export Workflow
+## Simple Photoshop scripts for file saving automation

 PEW allows you to automate picture saving tasks with simple to write scripts.
 Export photos for web publishing, print, stocks, etc. with a click of a button.
 You don’t need to be a programmer to make that scripts.